pakoti/Awesome_Sysadmin/5.Storage/readme.md

 </ul>

-# Unditected Hard Drives While booting
+# Undetected Hard Drives While booting
 i am trying to install windows 10 or 11 but my hard drives aren't detected in list disk and also i can't see in my disks what should i do?
 <p>just disable secure boot and VDM in bios setting! and then try to boot on usb that contain windows .iso</p>